Fall 2015 Enrollment

 |Other housing options|

-Students will be exposed to experiences both inside and outside the classroom, which will exercise and liberate their minds, preparing them for success after graduation.
+Students will be exposed to experiences both inside and outside the classroom, all of which will exercise and liberate their minds, preparing them for success after graduation.

-- The Center for Student Success has a foundation of strong commitment to the retention of Georgia College students through first-year programs, each of which seek to establish a solid base of academic success skills.
-Focus is directed to academic advisement at Georgia College with a faculty-based system that assures each student is in contact with a faculty member who can guide their course selection and assist in career preparation.
+The Center for Student Success has a foundation of strong commitment to the retention of Georgia College students through first-year programs, each of which seek to establish a solid base of academic success skills.
+Focus is directed to academic advisement, with a faculty-based system that assures each student is in contact with a faculty member who can guide their course selection and assist in career preparation.

 Admissions Fall 2015